 The park has toilets, play areas and a café, along with a sailing club near the dam.

-There are two country parks in Northamptonshire that we have not yet visited, so for completeness I have added them to the bottom of this page.
+There are two country parks in Northamptonshire that we have not yet visited, so for completeness I have included them.
 They may make my list of the best walks in Northamptonshire in the future.

 The 14-mile Brampton Valley Way follows the route of the old Northampton to Market Harborough Railway.
 This is a linear park rather than a circular walk and includes two tunnels which are not lit, so beware of cyclists!